Hybrid work is the future of work.

 Compensation planning for hybrid teams can be complex when taking into consideration the differences in pay for a distributed workforce, as the market rate can vary across regions.
 Consider both the pros and cons of value-based and location-based pay models.

-You could also incentivize relocation if it’s more favorable to your company by offering a bonus.
+You could also incentivize relocation if it’s more favorable to your company.
 For example, Stripe offered their workers $20,000 to leave the notoriously pricey New York and San Francisco areas, but with a pay cut.

-No matter what you choose, consider how your employees are distributed and what will accommodate their lifestyles the best.
+No matter what you choose, consider how your employees are distributed and what will best accommodate their lifestyles.
 Always be sure to communicate any changes associated with relocation well ahead of time so employees can factor that into their decisions.

 When it comes to compensation planning, you can’t just execute changes to your employees’ pay without considering the full picture, especially for those who are in protected categories based on gender, age, race, disability, religion, sexual orientation, etc.

 Even if employees say they’re willing to take a pay cut to work remotely, not everyone may be on board.
-Gartner’s Improving Employee Engagement Survey found that younger employees are roughly 1.5 times more likely than employees ages 50 and older to consider taking a pay cut if they relocate due to remote or hybrid work.
+Robert Half’s 2023 State of Remote Work Survey found that 18- to 25-year-olds (42%) and working parents (41%) are most likely to accept a salary reduction to be fully remote.

 Paying remote and in-office employees differently could also widen wage gaps for working parents, especially moms.
 Research shows that among college graduates with young children, women are 30% more likely to want to work from home five days a week, compared to men.
 Additionally, childcare disproportionately impacts women compared to men.
 Moms are twice as likely as dads to say they have a lot of childcare responsibilities while working, according to a survey of teleworkers with children.
 As a result, cutting pay for remote work may not be fair to your employees who are working mothers.

-Sometimes the benefits that workers consider most valuable aren’t always about putting more cash in their pockets but, rather, improving their way of life.
+And sometimes the benefits that workers consider most valuable aren’t about putting more cash in their pockets but, rather, improving their way of life.
 Before making adjustments to compensation, consider offering benefits like flexible schedules or support structures to accommodate parents at work, whether through compassionate remote work policies, childcare subsidies, or otherwise.

 Removing bias from the compensation equation means understanding how certain factors drive remote work and avoiding discriminatory practices that might unfairly pay protected workers less just because they pursue remote or hybrid work.

-Now that you have the data and a better understanding of your employees’ pain points, you can use it to identify pay gaps.
+Now that you have the data and a better understanding of your employees’ pain points, you can identify pay gaps.

 First, analyze the factors you can control, comparing pay rates for employees with similar titles and levels of experience.
 Then, compare by the variables you can’t control: demographics like gender, race, age, sexual orientation, disability, and veteran status.
-Historically, pay equity analysis has focused on comparing pay by gender to ensure that women and men are paid equally for the same work.
-But that’s changed: 98% of respondents to Syndio’s survey on 2021 Pay Equity Trends said they analyze both gender and race.
+Historically, pay equity analyses have focused on comparing pay by gender to ensure that women and men are paid equally for the same work.
+That’s changing – with 43% of America’s largest 100 employers conducting pay equity analyses with a specific focus on race and ethnicity – but we still have room to grow.

 Do you find any pay differences in your own data?
 If so, can you justify them?
 Pay equity dictates that compensation be determined primarily by the work that employees do and the experience they bring to the table.
 Therefore, justifiable reasons for pay gaps are strictly job-related, such as seniority, geography, level of education, work performance, etc. Unjustifiable or illegal pay gaps are based on protected demographics like gender or race, and these are the ones you should work to close immediately.